APEbbers/BillOfMaterials-WB/README.md

 * a parts only BoM.
 * a first level BoM (useful for assembly pages.
 * a raw BoM.
 (This is a BoM, just as is.
 No summation of parts and assemblies.
 Can be used for testing or creating your own BoM in programs like Excel.)\
-* Since version 0.1.3.0 patterns are also supported for Assembly 4.
+* Patterns are supported for Assembly 4.
 Standard the following columns are added to the (BoM):
 * Number.
 * Quantity.